-As of December 31, 2021, approximately 31% of our Delaware Basin acreage position consisted of federal leasehold administered by the BLM.
+As of December 31, 2022, approximately 31% of our Delaware Basin acreage position consisted of federal leasehold administered by the BLM.
 Permitting for oil and natural gas activities on federal lands can take significantly longer than the permitting process for oil and natural gas activities not located on federal lands.
-Delays in obtaining necessary permits can disrupt our operations and have an adverse effect on our business.
+Delays in obtaining necessary permits can disrupt our operations and have a material adverse effect on our business.
 These BLM leases contain relatively standardized terms and require compliance with detailed regulations and orders, which are subject to change.
 These operations are also subject to BLM rules regarding engineering and construction specifications for production facilities, safety procedures, the valuation of production, the payment of royalties, the removal of facilities, the posting of bonds, hydraulic fracturing, the control of air emissions and other areas of environmental protection.
-These rules could result in increased compliance costs for our operations, which in turn could have an adverse effect on our business and results of operations.
+These rules could result in increased compliance costs for our operations, which in turn could have a material adverse effect on our business and results of operations.
 Under certain circumstances, the BLM may require our operations on federal leases to be suspended or terminated.
 In January 2021, the Biden administration issued the Biden Administration Federal Lease Orders limiting the issuance of federal drilling permits and other necessary federal approvals.
-In addition, the BLM has indicated that the Lease Sale Litigation and the Social Cost of Carbon Litigation may delay lease sales and the approval of drilling permits.
-Although some of the restrictions in the Biden Administration Federal Lease Orders have lapsed at December 31, 2021, the impact of these federal actions related to the oil and natural gas industry remains unclear.
+The BLM indicated that the Lease Sale Litigation, the Social Cost of

+Carbon Litigation and the Drilling Permit Litigation could delay lease sales and the approval of drilling permits.
+Although some of the restrictions in the Biden Administration Federal Lease Orders have lapsed, the impact of these and similar federal actions related to the oil and natural gas industry remains unclear.
 Should these or other limitations or prohibitions be imposed or continue to be applied, our oil and natural gas operations on federal lands could be adversely impacted.

 Oil and natural gas exploration and production activities on federal lands are also subject to NEPA.
 NEPA requires federal agencies, including the Department of Interior, to evaluate major agency actions having the potential to significantly impact the environment.
 In the course of such evaluations, an agency will prepare an environmental assessment that assesses impacts that are "reasonably foreseeable" and have a "reasonably close causal relationship" to the agency action under review and, if necessary, will prepare a more detailed environmental impact statement that may be made available for public review and comment.
-This process, including any additional requirements or procedures that may be included in the process, has the potential to delay or even halt development of future oil and natural gas projects with NEPA applicability.
+This process, including any additional requirements or procedures that may be included in the process or litigation over the sufficiency of the process, has the potential to delay or even halt development of future oil and natural gas projects with NEPA applicability.